TRAIL OPEN | ALTERNATE ROAD ROUTE NOT RECOMMENDED DUE TO CURRENT ROAD CONDITIONS | PLEASE BOOK TRAIN IN ADVANCE

 Mita Harris

-a rohe kaitiaki, passionate guardian of the area who was born and continues to live nearby.
+A rohe kaitiaki, passionate guardian of the area who was born and continues to live nearby.

 Podcast